lightspeedwp/tour-operator/readme.txt

 == Changelog ==

 = 1.0.1 =
+* Allowing the placeholder to overwrite any empty image on all post types
 * Fixed PHP warning notice, removed the constant LSX_TO_POSTEXPIRATOR_TYPES
+* Fixed the PHP warning with the post order class
+* Fixed the selecting of the global default placeholders

 = 1.0.0 =
 * Initial release